đŸŽŸïž Desert Magic | Aug 29 — Get Tickets & View Featured Chefs →Get Tickets →

 A must-see in Tucson, Crossroads Restaurant is known for its authentic Mexican cuisine served up in a family-friendly atmosphere.
 This family-owned and -operated establishment has been a staple for over 75 years, guaranteeing a delicious dining experience.
 One of their standout dishes is the Chiles Crossroads, featuring shrimp-stuffed chiles wrapped in bacon.
 The bold flavors have earned the name among some of the best restaurants in Tucson.

-Cast Iron Baked Eggs (Photo courtesy of The Cup Cafe)
+The Deposition (Photo courtesy of Cup Cafe)

 Cup Cafe

 Cup Cafe at Hotel Congress in downtown Tucson offers a blend of historic charm and modern flair.
-The interior features large windows, vintage tile floors, and eclectic decor that reflects the building’s 1919 origins.
+The interior features large windows, vintage tile floors, and eclectic decor that reflects the building's 1919 origins.
 Outside, the expansive patio is shaded by string lights and greenery, providing a relaxed setting for dining and live music.
-This inviting atmosphere has earned Cup Cafe recognition as one of OpenTable’s “Top 100 Neighborhood Gems in America.”
+This inviting atmosphere has earned Cup Cafe recognition as one of OpenTable's "Top 100 Neighborhood Gems in America."
+The signature dish is the Cast Iron Baked Eggs with poached eggs, ham, leeks, and gruyĂšre cheese.
+And check out the rotating dessert case.

 Dragoon Brewing's taproom (Photo by Jackie Tran)